TobseF/HotClack/README.md

 Defend your base from color waves by strike them back with the correct color.
 Try to survive as long as possible.

 ## Controls
-For the best user experience its strongly recommended to use a XBox 360 Controller.
+For the best user experience its recommended to use a XBox 360 Controller.

 ### Gamepad
 Use your **left analog stick** to rotate your cannon around the base.